 We can also infer that animals suffer pain because they share much of the same anatomy and neurological makeup as humans, and they even respond positively to the same pain relievers we use.
 These similarities make it obvious that animals do feel pain, and there are numerous peer-reviewed studies that have reached the same conclusion.

 Speaking from personal experience, I once witnessed a dog get run over by a car.
 He laid there in the street, yowling in agony for several minutes (in much the same way a human would).
-I can’t imagine looking at this dog and saying, “That dog didn’t really experience pain because he has no soul,” or “That would’ve been significantly more painful if he was actually self-aware.”
+I can’t imagine looking at this dog and saying, “That dog didn’t really experience pain because he has no soul!” or “That would’ve been significantly more painful had he been self-aware!”
 No matter the degree, that dog was clearly capable of suffering.
-And for all we know, not being self-aware may have made the pain even more confusing and stressful.
+And for all we know, not being self-aware may even make pain more confusing and stressful.

 “Maybe animals go to heaven.”